zdz-java/Temporaty/readme.txt

-I'm working here and don't want to commit now... now I'm finish the work. add a function that still don't merge to master.
+I'm working here and don't want to commit now... now I'm finish the work. add a function that still don't merge to master. add second function that still don't merge to master.